DavidWells/analytics/site/main/source/using-plugins.md

     Import `analytics` and any plugins you wish to use in the `plugins` array.

-    Plugins need to be attached at initialization.
+    Plugins need to be attached during initialization.

     ```js
     /* analytics.js */
     import Analytics from 'analytics'
     import googleTagManager from 'analytics-plugin-google-tag-manager'

-    // export analytics instance for use in app
+    // export analytics instance for use in the app
     export default Analytics({
       app: 'app-name',
       plugins: [